Data-driven discovery of intrinsic dynamics: Learning an atlas and dynamics on a manifold

-It is often the case that the dynamical system, and hence the data, live on a submanifold $\mathcal{M} \subset \mathbb{R}^m$ of dimension $n < m$; in some cases, $n \ll m$.
-We specifically have in mind dissipative systems where at long times, the dynamics approach an invariant manifold.
-Even for systems described by partial differential equations, which are formally infinite-dimensional, the presence of dissipation can lead to the long-time dynamics residing on a finite-dimensional submanifold \cite{hopf1948mathematical, temam1994estimates, doering1995applied}.
+It is often the case that the dynamics, and hence the data, live on a submanifold $\mathcal{M} \subset \mathbb{R}^m$ of dimension $n \ll m$.
+Dissipative systems constitute an important case, where at long times, the dynamics approach an invariant manifold.
+Even for systems described by partial differential equations, which are formally infinite-dimensional, the presence of dissipation can lead to the long-time dynamics residing on a finite-dimensional submanifold \cite{hopf1948mathematical, foias1988inertial, temam1994estimates, doering1995applied}.
 Our goal is to learn these manifolds, and the dynamics on them, directly from the data.

 The method consists of two steps: first, we learn an atlas of charts; second, we learn the dynamics in the local coordinates of each chart.
 The key step is to patch the local descriptions together to form a global one.
-We illustrate the method via the example of a particle moving counterclockwise around the unit circle at constant speed.
-The data are embedded in $\mathbb{R}^2$, but live on the one-dimensional manifold $S^1$.
+We describe the method below, simultaneously demonstrating each step on the simple example of a particle moving counterclockwise around the unit circle at constant speed.
+In this example, the data are embedded in $\mathbb{R}^2$, but live on the one-dimensional manifold $S^1$.
+In Section~\ref{sec:ex}, we demonstrate the method on more complex examples.